daniele-bolla/FrontendChallenge/README.md

 The current state of the app is basic but can be eventually improved.
 I have been using Day.js as my choice for implementing the countdown.
 However, I discovered that it is not a primary choice for dealing with Angular Material and would be good to replace it with another library like date-fns, which has Material adapters.
 Another option is to create a custom adapter or use some Day.js adapter from other users on npm, although they are not officially supported.

+The timezone is set to London, and it would be ideal to match the user local as well.

 Another improvement would be to be able to switch between different storage options like localStorage, sessionStorage, or an in-memory database.
 I didn't focus on accessibility, and there is room for improvement in responsiveness.
 Error handling has not been implemented, though it is always an essential feature.